tmconnect/acf-relationship-multisite/README.md

+### IMPORTANT NOTICE

+**There are a lot requests and issus regarding the (pre-)selection of post types and/or taxonomies.
+But there's one main problem within WordPress: Post Types, especially CPTs, are registered for each individual site at run time.
+So there's no easy possibilty to grab post types and taxonomies from other sites.**

+**This plugin is no longer being developed!
+If anyone has the knowledge and time further developing the plugin, feel free to use the existing code.**

 # Advanced Custom Fields: Relationship Multisite

 Get post, pages and custom post types from another site of your WordPress Multisite installation.